- About the Library

 The Archives are located on the library’s third floor.
 Visit to gain an historical, rich alternative for any research topic.

-If you are unable to visit the Archives during business hours, please submit an online archive request.
+If you are unable to visit the Archives during business or drop-in hours, please submit an online archive request.

 The Archives consist of two archival collections and three special collections:

 This collection includes a wide array of materials concerning Franklin College including manuscripts, yearbooks, catalogs, publications by the college, and other material associated with Franklin College—for example biographical information about Franklin College alumni, faculty, staff, and students.
 These materials date from the college’s founding to the present.
 Also, included in this collection are the presidential papers of presidents of Franklin College from circa 1930 to circa 2000.
 These presidential papers largely contain correspondence, but also include various material from trustees and other departments.
 A unique feature of this collection includes the Civil War Papers of William Stott, a former president of Franklin College.